Skip to main content

 Implement AVIF today

-The most straightforward technique is the use of the picture element with a fallback source:
+The simplest technique is the picture element with a fallback source:

 <picture>